List of International Space Station expeditions

-This is a chronological list of expeditions to the International Space Station (ISS).
-An expedition to the ISS refers to the crew that is occupying the space station and using it for research and testing.
-Expeditions can last up to six months and include between two and seven crew members.
+An expedition to the International Space Station (ISS) is a permanent crew rotation occupying the space station and using it for space research and testing.
+An expedition can last up to six months and may include between two and seven crew members.

 Expeditions are numbered starting from one and sequentially increased with each expedition.
 Resupply mission crews and space tourists are excluded (see List of human spaceflights to the ISS for details).
 ISS commanders are listed in italics.
-"Duration" is the period of time between the crew's launch from Earth and until their decoupling from the ISS.
+"Duration" is the period of time between the crew's launch from Earth and their decoupling from the ISS.

-Future international collaboration on ISS activities has been thrown into doubt by the 2022 Russian invasion of Ukraine and related sanctions on Russia.